Thailand Capital Expenditure Corporate Tax Concession

-On 24 January 2017, the Thailand Government resolved to extend the capital expenditure corporate tax deduction concession for another one year period of time from 01 Jan 2017 to 31 Dec 2017.
-This Tax Insight Article has been updated to reflect the resolution.
+On 10 July 2017, Royal Decree (No 642) was gazetted, extending the capital expenditure corporate tax deduction concession for another 1 year period of time from 01 Jan 2017 to 31 Dec 2017.
+This Tax Insight has been updated to reflect the tax deduction concessions prescribed in Royal Decree (No 642).

 An exemption from corporate income tax (i.e. a corporate tax deduction) for expenditure incurred on additions, alternations, extensions and/or improvements of property, plant and equipment assets (which assets are not normally permitted as expenses under Section 65 ter (5) of the Revenue Code, but which are permitted depreciation allowance claims under Section 65 bis (2) of the Revenue Code), as follows: